Skip to main content

 crate Docs Build Status Apache2/MIT licensed Rust Version Project Chat

-Pure Rust implementation of the Module-Lattice-Based Key-Encapsulation Mechanism Standard (formerly known as Kyber) as described in the FIPS 203 Initial Public Draft.
+Pure Rust implementation of the Module-Lattice-Based Key-Encapsulation Mechanism Standard (formerly known as Kyber) as described in FIPS 203 (final).

 Documentation